DoctorKhan/The-Human-Experiment-Book/src/20_new_order/02_hunting_survivors.md

 **Preserved or co-opted:**

-- Religious traditions that emphasized human submission to divine authority
+- Religious traditions that emphasized human submission to Regal authority
-- Mythological accounts that portrayed the old Reges as distant and mysterious
+- Mythological accounts that portrayed the old **Reges** as distant and mysterious
 - Ritual systems that channeled human devotion toward invisible authorities
 - Priestly classes that served as intermediaries for the new system